chrisdp/Roku-Charles-example/README.md

 *TIP:* If you are seeing a lot of local traffic you can turn off the `macOS Proxy` by going to Proxy > Proxy Settings > macOS and un-checking the following and restarting Charles:
 - `Enable macOS proxy`
 - `Enable macOS proxy on launch`

-At this point the Charles part of the set up should be complete.
-Now we need to tell the Roku channel to send all it's requests to your computer and Charles.